tarifrudrapur/buxx/README.md

-Litecoin Core integration/staging tree
+Buxx Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/litecoin-project/litecoin.svg?branch=master)](https://travis-ci.org/litecoin-project/litecoin)

 https://litecoin.org

-What is Litecoin?
+What is Buxx?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Litecoin Core is the name of open source software which enables the use of this currency.
+Buxx is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Buxx uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Buxx Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).
+For more information, as well as an immediately useable, binary version of the Buxx Core software, see [https://litecoin.org](https://litecoin.org).

 License
 -------

-Litecoin Core is released under the terms of the MIT license.
+Buxx Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process